 We will provide parents with reports so that you can see what your child is doing and how they are progressing.
 In addition, there will be parents' meetings which offer you the opportunity to discuss how your child's progressing and how you can contact the school if you wish further information.
-The school will offer you an appointment time so that you can visit in person to discuss your child's education.
+The school will offer you an appointment time so that you can visit in person or receive a phone call, to discuss your child's education.